Section 4 Intro to the Memory and Aging Center

 • Genes, Brains and Decisions (GBD)

-In this study, we are investigating the hypothesis that decision-making problems are a very early sign of FTD, potentially preceding a formal disease diagnosis.
-To examine this, we’re comparing presymptomatic mutation carriers of genes for familial FTD with their noncarrier family members, recruited through ALLFTD both at UCSF and at other sites in the ALLFTD network.
+This study investigated the hypothesis that decision-making problems are a very early sign of FTD, potentially preceding a formal disease diagnosis.
+We compared presymptomatic mutation carriers of genes for familial FTD with their noncarrier family members, recruited through ALLFTD both at UCSF and at other sites in the ALLFTD network.

 • Standard Operating Procedures on the R: drive: R:\groups\chiong\GBD\.